-• Work collaboratively with other instructors to design activities that develop both technical skills and paddlin g abilities
+- Brainstorm and work collaboratively with other instructors to complete specific tasks - Work collaboratively with other instructors to design activities that develop both technical skills and paddling abilities

 LEARNING OUTCOMES

 After finishing this module, Instructors will be able to take a critical look at their own teaching and leading skills.
 They will be able to organize safe, fun pool sessions that meet their paddlers' needs and reflects whitewater kayak's Long-term Athlete Development Model.
 They will also learn how to use several self-assessment tools that will enable them to keep working on their own to improve their effectiveness as an instructor or leader.
 In particular, you will be able to: